ptiede/Comrade.jl/docs/src/tutorials/index.md

     {
         href: "intermediate/ClosureImaging.md",
         caption: "Imaging a Black Hole using Closures",
-        desc: "Learn how to image M87* using only closure quantities" },
+        desc: "Learn how to image M87* using only closure quantities."
+    },
     {
         href: "intermediate/StokesIImaging.md",